 1. Start Early

-With retail advertisers rolling out holiday merchandise earlier and earlier each year, it’s never too soon to start advertising for Black Friday.
+With retail advertisers rolling out holiday merchandise earlier and earlier each year, it’s never too soon to start your Black Friday advertising campaign.
 While most retailers begin releasing their advertisements in early to mid-November, there are a few select brands that release ads as early as late October.
 Be one of the ultra-prepared brands and get your marketing initiatives in the game early so you’re not left wondering where the shoppers are when the big day arrives.

 2. Use Mobile Ads, Too

 Your shoppers are moving toward the convenience of mobile and online shopping, so be sure to take advantage!
-According to BlackFriday.com, a retail revenue resource, you can expect to see even more online and mobile deals than last year ($1.2 billion is estimated for 2017).
+According to BlackFriday.com, a retail revenue resource, you can expect to see even more online and mobile deals in years to come ($1.2 billion is estimated for 2017).
 If there is a time to accommodate these shoppers, it’s Black Friday.

 3. Offer Gift Card Deals